Skip to Content

 The funny thing is that I own two of them.
 One had been my mother’s and the other my grandmother’s.
 They are a lot of fun to look through because they contain many old restaurant menus, including prices!

-Well, not having anything better to do, I thought that might be fun.
+However the book does contain many great recipes. and not having anything better to do, I thought it might be fun to make a pumpkin kringle.

 I hope you have all heard of Vincent Price.
 If you haven’t, I know you’ve heard his voice.